google/skia/site/dev/contrib/style.md

 static const SkPancakeType kPancakeTypeCount = kLast_PancakeType + 1;
 ~~~~

-A bitfield:
+Enums can be used to declare a bitfield:

 <!--?prettify?-->
 ~~~~
 enum SkSausageIngredientBits {
-    kFennel_SuasageIngredientBit = 0x1,
+    kFennel_SausageIngredientBit = 0x1,
     kBeef_SausageIngredientBit   = 0x2
 };
 ~~~~